Mohan Singh (military officer): Political career

-Though the D.S.S. was abolished in 1948, he created the Desh Sewak Party as the successor- it was Socialist and Authoritarian in nature- though noted to be a personality cult of Mohan Singh.
+Following Indian independence, Mohan Singh later served in public life as a Member of Parliament in the Rajya Sabha (Upper House) of the Indian Parliament.
+Though the D.S.S. was abolished in 1948, he created the Desh Sewak Party as the successor- it was socialist and authoritarian in nature- though noted to be a personality cult of Mohan Singh.
 His following increased during the Kotwal Murder Case, it was a case wherein a Kotwal (high ranking-police officer) had raped an innocent Muslim girl who was going to be married in ten days in Malerkotla.
 Mohan Singh had arrived as soon as he heard of the case and gathered a frenzied mob of his Sikh followers who beat the Kotwal to death on public display.
 He was christened as a new savior of the Punjab, and his fame and stature outmatched that of even Master Tara Singh.
 Directly after the incident he had to make a speech at Rataul on the founding anniversary of the Desh Sewak Sena so he had left.
 In Malerkotla a reign of police terror ensued, 80 citizens of Malerkotla were arrested and many beaten up and injured.
 Mohan Singh called Socialist Tilak Raj Bhasin to fight cases to free the citizens and free all of them.

 The Desh Sewak Movement died down after Mohan Singh declared involvement in the Punjab elections.
 His followers, the swathes of military-minded youth, wished for Punjab to be soaked in bloodied revolution which Mohan Singh could not support.
 The Desh Sewak Party had merged with the All India Forward Bloc in 1950.
 Chairman of All-India Forward Bloc till its merger with Indian National Congress in 1950.
 From 1956, he became a member of Punjab CC and its executive and election committees, AICC.
 He was treasurer of the Punjab Congress since 1966.